5 Days in San Miguel de Allende: Mexico's Most Beautiful Town, Day by Day

 Day 2: La Gruta Hot Springs and Fabrica La Aurora

-Took a taxi ($120 MXN) to La Gruta hot springs, 10 km outside town.
-Arrived at 8AM — the pools were nearly empty.
+Take a taxi ($120 MXN) to La Gruta hot springs, 10 km outside town.
+Arrive at 8AM and the pools are nearly empty.
 Entry: $200 MXN ($11 USD).

-Dinner at the Mercado — upstairs food stalls.
-Enchiladas mineras (a Guanajuato specialty with potatoes, carrots, cheese, $70 MXN), a tamal verde ($30 MXN), and an agua de Jamaica ($20 MXN).
+Dinner belongs at the Mercado, in the upstairs food stalls: enchiladas mineras (a Guanajuato specialty with potatoes, carrots, and cheese, $70 MXN), a tamal verde ($30 MXN), and an agua de Jamaica ($20 MXN).
 Total: $120 MXN ($6.60 USD) for a full, excellent meal.

 Day 3: Walking the Streets and the Sanctuary